The best turntables can transform your favorite music, unlocking details and rich sound you may never have fully appreciated before.

 While the DP-300F lacks the USB outputs of some of the best turntables listed here, it’s still a great starting turntable for anyone who doesn’t want to manually queue their albums or who has a habit of falling asleep while listening to music.
 The Denon’s automatic start/stop feature means your needle won’t be worn down at the end of the record as the arm immediately returns when an album is done.

-Build quality is decent for an all-plastic record player, but we felt that its buttons felt a little cheap and lacked the tactility of more expensive rivals.
-That's hardly a deal-breaker, we know, but better buttons would have been a nice touch – pun fully intended.
+Build quality is decent for an all-plastic record player, but the buttons did feel a little cheap and lacked the tactility of more expensive rivals.
+That's hardly a deal-breaker, we know, but better buttons would have been a nice touch — pun fully intended.
+Take a look at the Pro-Ject Carbon Evo at the top of our list for a more refined design and sound.
+Or the Pro-Ject Debut Carbon below for another entry-level turntable with slightly better performance.

 Read our full Denon DP-300F review